MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 Consider the observed data to be a bag of marbles 3 of which are red and 4 of which are white.
 By drawing the marbles out of the bag _with replacement_, we depict the same sampling **process** as was done with the infinitely large estimated population.
 Note that when sampling the original observations with replacement, a particular marble may end up in the new sample one time, multiple times, or not at all.

+\BeginKnitrBlock{onebox}<div class="onebox">**Bootstrapping^[If you're curious where the term "bootstrapping" comes from, it comes from the phrase "lift yourself up by your own bootstraps."
+Lifting yourself up by your own bootstraps is analogous to creating more samples from the single original sample.] from one sample**.

+1. Take a random sample of size $n$ from the original sample, _with replacement_.
+This is called a **bootstrapped resample**.
+2. Record the sample proportion (or statistic of interest) from the boostrapped resample.
+This is called a **bootstrapped statistic**.
+3. Repeat steps (1) and (2) 1000s of times to create a distribution of bootstrapped statistics.</div>\EndKnitrBlock{onebox}

 If we apply the bootstrap sampling process to the medical consultant example, we consider each client to be one of the marbles in the bag.
 There will be 59 white marbles (no complication) and 3 red marbles (complication).
 If we 62 choose marbles out of the bag (one at a time), replacing each chosen marble after its color is recorded, and compute the proportion of simulated patients with complications, $\hat{p}_{bs}$, then this "bootstrap" proportion represents a single simulated proportion from the "resample from the sample" approach.